-A tale which shows our disdain for zombies.
+A tale which shows my disdain for zombies.

 Zombie Destruction Derby Bowling Club